Do I need New Zealand qualifications for Green List roles?

 The New Zealand Qualifications Authority provides qualification assessments to determine if your overseas qualification matches a New Zealand level.

-If your qualification isn’t clearly equivalent, Immigration New Zealand may request an NZQA assessment.
+If your qualification isn't clearly equivalent, Immigration New Zealand may request an NZQA assessment, and this often sits alongside broader work visa options for skilled professionals in New Zealand that rely on specific qualification and salary thresholds.

 When Might You Need to Study in New Zealand?